Atlanta, GA · Entrepreneur · Mentor

 Forward Never Straight

 One story.
 One lesson.
 Every week.
 Real experiences about life, business, and what it actually takes to get back up.
 No algorithms.
 No ads.
-Just honest writing from someone who's been through it.
+Just honest writing.

 Subscribe Free →